cube3power/atsd/rule-engine/web-notifications.md

 ## Payload

 The payload is determined by the notification type.
 Typically the payload is text content in the form of a JSON document or form fields.
-Some built-in notification types support sending chart screenshots in addition to text content.
+Some built-in notification types support sending chart screenshots as image files in addition to text content.

 ## Creating Notification